+00

+Yes No

-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X
+C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT X
+C8A SAT or ACT Х

-C8A ACT only
+C8A ACT only X

-C8A SAT only
+C8A SAT only X

-C8A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only х

-If your institution will make use of for Fall 2012 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the follo
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

-ACT with Writing component reco ACT with or without Writing comp х
+C8B ACT with Writing component recommended

+C8B ACT with or without Writing component accepted Х

-C8C C8C C8C C8C C8C C8C Please indicate how your institute.
-For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component In addition, does your institution SAT essay All that apply: ACT essay
+BC . - SAT essay ACT essay

+C For admission

+C For placement

+C For advising

+C In place of an application es say

+As a validity check on the application essay

+C No college policy as of now

+C Not using essay component Х х

+D In addition, does your institu ution use applicants test scores for acade emic advising?

+D Yes No

+X

+-

-Latest date by which SAT or ACT Latest date by which SAT Subject fall-term admission 1-Apr
+E Latest date by which SAT or ACT scores must b e received for fall- 04/01

+term admission 04/01

+E Latest date by which SAT So ubject Test scores m nust be received for

+fall-term admission

-If necessary, use this space to cla Students with cumulative High So submit SAT or ACT scores
+F If necessary, use this space to clarify your test p olicies (e.g., if tests a re recommended for some

+F Students with a cumulative h igh school GPA of 3 3.5 or higher and a rig orous curriculum do not need to

+submit SAT or ACT.

+-

-Please indicate which tests your insti tution uses for place ment (e.g., state tes ts):
+G Please indicate which tests your institution uses for pla cement (e.g., state test s):

-C8G SAT
+G SAT

-ACT
+GACT

-SAT Subject Tests
+G SAT Subject Tests -

-C8G X
+G AP х

-CLEP Institutional Exam -
+G CLEP X -

-1
+Freshman Profile

-State Exam (specify):
+C8G State Exam (specify):

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2010, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2011, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2010 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2011 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 50% Number submitting SAT scores 575 C9 Percent submitting ACT scores 25% Number submitting ACT scores 282
+C9 Percent submitting SAT scores 70% Number submitting SAT scores 873 C9 Percent submitting ACT scores 31% Number submitting ACT scores 384

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 560 640
+C9 SAT Critical Reading 520 630

-C9 SAT Math 560 640
+C9 SAT Math 520 610

 SAT Writing

 SAT Essay

-C9 ACT Composite 23 27
+C9 ACT Composite 22 26

 C9 ACT Math

 C9 ACT English

 C9 ACT Writing